gersonmoraes/dryunit/README.md

 opam install dryunit
 ```

-This project works with whatever building system you have, but integrates with jbuilder out of the box.
-For more information, use `dryunit --help`.
+Dryunit works with jbuilder out of the box:

-The commands below will generate a default setup.

 ```
 mkdir tests
-dryunit init > tests/jbuild
+dryunit alcotest > tests/jbuild
 ```

 You don't need any other configuration.
 The generated rules will define the executable `tests/main.exe` ready for Alcotest.

 You could also define the framework to initialize your tests using `--framework ounit`.
 Don't worry, this and other definitions are easy to customize in the generated file.
+For more information, use (`dryunit --help`).

 ## Filtering tests